Mariya Gabriel: Vice-President of the EPP Group and Head of the Bulgarian delegation of the EPP Group

-From 2014 to 2017, Mariya Gabriel was Vice-President of the EPP Group and Head of the Bulgarian delegation in the EPP Group.
-As Vice-President of the EPP Group she chairs the Euromed Working Group of the EPP and is responsible for maintaining the EPP Group’s relations with countries from the Mediterranean, Middle East and North Africa regions on priority issues such as migration, security, the fight against terrorism and radicalisation, conflict prevention, and women’s rights.
-The EPP group Strategic position for the Mediterranean was prepared under her leadership.
+From 2014 to 2017, Mariya Gabriel was vice-president of the EPP Group and Head of the Bulgarian delegation in the EPP Group.
+As vice-president of the EPP Group she chaired the Euromed Working Group of the EPP and was responsible for maintaining the EPP Group's relations with countries from the Mediterranean, Middle East and North Africa regions.

-Committee on Civil Liberties, Justice and Home Affairs – LIBE
+Committee work

-As member of the Committee on Civil Liberties, Justice and Home Affairs, since 2009 Mariya Gabriel focused her activities on the migration policy of the European Union, Schengen, visa liberalisation agreements with third countries, security issues, the fight against terrorism and human trafficking.
+As member of the Committee on Civil Liberties, Justice and Home Affairs, Mariya Gabriel focused her activities on the migration policy of the European Union, Schengen, visa liberalisation agreements with third countries, security issues, the fight against terrorism and human trafficking.
 She followed closely topics related to FRONTEX and the Entry-Exit System of the EU.
-She was a rapporteur of 1/3 of all visa liberalisation agreements of the EU, the last ones being with Colombia, Peru, Georgia and Ukraine.

-Foreign Affairs Committee – AFET

-In the Foreign Affairs Committee Mariya Gabriel’s focus was on the Mediterranean countries, and relations between the EU and Africa, the Middle East and the countries from the Arab Peninsula.
+In the Foreign Affairs Committee Mariya Gabriel's focus was on the Mediterranean countries, and relations between the EU and Africa, the Middle East and the countries from the Arab Peninsula.
 She was a negotiator of the EPP Group on a regular basis for resolutions related to human rights violations, democracy and the rule of law.
 She upheld the need for improved consistency of the foreign and internal policies of the EU, conflict prevention and conflict resolution, migration and security, economic links, and development policy.

-Committee on Women's Rights and Gender Equality – FEMM

-From 2012 until 2014 Mariya Gabriel was a coordinator of the EPP Group in the Women’s Rights and Gender Equality Committee.
-In this field her work was focused on the fight against all forms of violence against women, work-life balance, women's entrepreneurship and women’s access to ICT sectors, equal pay for equal work, and women’s role in peacekeeping.
-She is the rapporteur of the European Parliament on the proposed Women on Boards directive.
-In 2016 she started a national campaign ‘Violence against women: let’s open eyes and break the silence’.